 Nestled in the heart of Pennsylvania's Brandywine Valley, West Chester is a picturesque and historic community that offers small-town charm with cosmopolitan flair.
 The Philadelphia Inquirer called it "one of the world's most perfect small towns."
 And West Chester has received a multitude of awards and recognitions.

-Shopping and Dining West Chester is your perfect option for spending the day sightseeing and shopping in over 60 boutiques for items you won't see at the mall.
+Shopping and Dining West Chester is your perfect option for spending the day sightseeing and shopping in over 65 boutiques for items you won't see at the mall.
 There are over 75 award winning restaurants for every taste and budget -- many offer entertainment in the evening making it a great place to wind down after a long day.

 The Brandywine Traveler When staying in downtown West Chester, check out highlights of nearby attractions with The Brandywine Traveler.
 It includes an itinerary for Scenic Route 52 featuring attractions all within a short drive from downtown West Chester.
 See it online at Fig Brandywine Traveler.
 FREE print copies available.
 See the list of popular hiking and biking trails.

 Hotel Warner Enjoy all there is to see in the Brandywine Valley just minutes away when you stay at the Hotel Warner, part of Historic Hotels of America.
 Offering the best in lodging hospitality, the hotel blends the historic 1930 Warner Theatre lobby seamlessly into a newly constructed wing with 80 well-appointed rooms.

 RECOMMENDED ATTRACTIONS Distances are gauged from The Hotel Warner.

-Chester County Historical SocietyWEBSITE Location: 225 N High St; across the street Open: Tuesday-Saturday Venue: Indoor Visit time: 1-3 hours Highlights: Get a fascinating glimpse of Brandywine Valley history as you stroll through this well-appointed museum that also features a geneological library, gift shop, and permanent and revolving exhibits.
-The current exhibit is The Sixties!
-The Age of Aquarius in Chester County.
+Chester County Historical SocietyWEBSITE Location: 225 N High St; across the street Open: Tuesday-Saturday Venue: Indoor Visit time: 1-3 hours Highlights: Get a fascinating glimpse of Brandywine Valley history as you stroll through this well-appointed museum that also features a genealogical library, gift shop, and permanent and revolving exhibits.
+Current exhibit revolves around postal history in Chester County.
 Explore rare and exquisite examples curated by guest postal-historian Bill Schultz through April 2018.
 See more.
 Inside tip: Long-term parking located across the street at the Chestnut Street Garage (14 East Chestnut St).
 Pick up your downtown guide for shopping and restaurant opportunities.